 Who Can Apostille a Document in the USA: Key Entities Involved

-The apostille process is managed by various government entities.
+Various government entities manage the apostille process.
 Here’s a breakdown of the primary actors involved:

 - State Secretary’s Office: Each of the 50 states has a designated office responsible for issuing apostilles.
 Typically, this is the Secretary of State’s office.
 The process may vary slightly from one state to another, but all states follow the guidelines laid out in the Hague Convention.